opencast/helper-scripts/export-workflow-statistics/README.md

 | `week_offset`          | The offset if the start date is not in the first calendar week                    | 1                          |
 | `export_dir`           | The path to the directory for the exported data                                   | "data"                     |

-* Both of these dates should be the first day of the week for the statistics to be accurate.
+&ast; Both of these dates should be the first day of the week for the statistics to be accurate.

 ### 2. Execute script